 If you are an active duty Marine, go to www.Marine.com to process your TA claim.

 If you are National Guard (KYNG)), go to www.KY.ngb.army.mil to process your claim.

 If you are an active duty Navy member, go to www.Navy.mil to process your TA claim.

 GOOD NEWS about tuition!
-Regardless of where you are from if you are stationed in Kentucky, as of July 2009 and a member of the Armed Forces serving on active duty for a period of more than 30 days, you will receive in-state tuition.
+Regardless of where you are from, if you are stationed in Kentucky, as of July 2009 and a member of the Armed Forces serving on active duty for a period of more than 30 days, you will receive in-state tuition.
 This also applies to your spouse and dependent children.
-House Resolution 4137 ensures that service members are not penalized for relocating for military service.
-If you are currently serving in Kentucky or if your permanent duty station or home of record is Kentucky, you will receive in-state tuition as long as you remain continuously enrolled, even if you move out of state.
+House Resolution 4137 ensures that service members are not penalized for relocating due to military service.
+If you are currently serving in Kentucky, or if your permanent duty station or home of record is Kentucky, you will receive in-state tuition as long as you remain continuously enrolled, even if you move out of state.

 FAMILIES TOO!
 For the first time in history, you can transfer your Post 9-11 GI Bill benefits to your spouse or children.
-If you are actively serving as of 1 August 2009 and are a career service member, you can give all of your benefits to one person or divide them among your family members, however works best for you.
+If you are actively serving as of 1 August 2009 and are a career service member, you can transfer all of your benefits to one person or divide them among your family members, whichever works best for you.

-Before your family can apply to VA, you must first process your transfer application online with DOD.
-The transferability application requires Internet Explorer.
+Before your family can apply to use your VA education benefits, you must first process your transfer application online with DOD.
+This transferability application requires the use of Internet Explorer.